GameBoy/gameboy.github.io/wiki/backlightmods.md

 edit 2021-05-04: added CGS AGS notes and placeholder for new FP GBA screen and placeholder for OC TV Out kit

-edit 2021-05-11: filled in notes for OC TV Out kit
+edit 2021-05-11: filled in notes for OC TV Out kit and updated opening section